chefspec/chefspec/README.md

 end
 ```

 Note: the current "node" is always uploaded to the server.
-However, due to the way the Chef Client compiles cookbooks, you must add the current node to the server if any attributes are changed:
+However, due to the way the Chef Client compiles cookbooks, you must update the current node on the server if any attributes are changed:

 ```ruby
 ChefSpec::ServerRunner.new do |node, server|